-Single-Strand Necklace with Enameled Copper Embellishments, SWAROVSKI ELEMENTS and Suede Lace Leather Cord
+Single-Strand Necklace with Enameled Copper Embellishments, Swarovski Crystal and Suede Lace Leather Cord

 Holiday Enamel Necklace

 Tammy Honaman, Author, Jewelry-Making Expert and Educator, Exclusively for Fire Mountain Gems and Beads®To learn more about Tammy Honaman, read her jewelry artist success story here

 The charms and pendants in this necklace were made using copper blanks and sifted dry opaque enamels.
 A counter and a top layer of enamel were applied to each copper blank.
 The decorative touches were done using a contrasting opaque enamel that was applied either in a sgraffito style or with the use of a wet paper stencil.

 Set Up Your Kiln Firing and Enameling Areas

 - Place a trivet onto a folded mesh rack

 - Place a kiln shelf in the kiln

 - Set up a heat-proof area outside the kiln so you can place the mesh rack and trivet onto a safe surface when removing from the kiln (everything will be very hot)

 - Place your heat resistant gloves, safety (green-tinted) glasses and firing fork next to the kiln